Aptoide/tech_challenge_python/README.md

 # Technical Challenge Python

 ## PRE-REQUISITES 📝
-To take this challenge you will need to build a minimal REST API in Python using a framework of your choice.
-The API should detect transaction anomalies (i.e. outliers that deviate significantly from the expected norm) and have a single GET endpoint that returns a simple report with the list of detected anomalies.
+To take this challenge you will need to build a minimal script in Python using Python packages of your choice.
+The script should perform the steps that usually an App Store performs when requesting an app.
+It consists in 3 requests to our APIs:
+1 - Search for Apps - displays available apps by browsing through categories or search keywords.
+2 - Display App Details - for a given app, show images, descriptions 3 - Download the App - download the app file

 ## INSTRUCTIONS 📃